• Reasons for seeking therapy are varied, but one question that many people ask is: why do I feel the way I feel?

 The psychodynamic psychotherapist will avoid imposing their needs and wishes onto the session.
 While actively guiding the session is necessary and helpful in goal-oriented, structured therapies, within open-ended psychodynamic psychotherapy, structure and advice may hamper the crucial listening process and negate what lies at its heart – a space where one can begin to know and accept oneself through exploration.

-History in the here and now
+History in the here-and-now

 Our past is alive in our present.
 In that sense, patterns of relating and past traumas and conflicts influence our current relationships and behaviour.
 This includes our relationship to our therapist.
 In psychoanalytic theory, which forms the basis of psychodynamic work, this is known as transference.